Lissy93/wapalyzer/README.md

 -----------|------------
 confidence | Indicates less reliable patterns that may cause false positives.
 The aim is to achieve a combined confidence of 100%.
 Defaults to 100% for unspecified fields. version    | Gets the version number from a pattern match using a special syntax.

+The confidence field can also be applied to the `implied` field.

 #### Version syntax